AdamKyle/flare/resources/info/tips/section-1.md

 Let's talk about this unique item, an item you are holding could be worth trillions of gold.
 Tlessa has two types of enchantments.
 Ones you have been seeing drop on random items, up to a specific price range, and ones that you can craft as well as these: uniques.

-You can find this item in your character sheet, in the inventory section.
+You can find this item in your character sheet, in the inventory section (it will be green).
 Your character sheet is live and will update in real time, no need to ever refresh unless it is to keep your session alive, with that said, if you ever refresh the game tab, refresh the character sheet to keep them in sync.

 What you are holding, NO ONE ELSE HAS.
 Or if they do, It's extremely rare.
 No I did not just hand you a way to be god, you have to earn that.
 Through leveling.